-- at least one practical report - one report with a focus on science as a human endeavour - At least one applications task. - A minimum of 8-10 hours of practical learning at the Ag Farm is to be included, along with field trip and classroom theory.
+- One practical report. - One report with a focus on Science as a Human Endeavour. - Two application tasks. - A minimum of 8-10 hours of practical learning at the Grant High School Agriculture Farm is included, along with field trips and classroom theory.

 Subject: Biology

-Length of Course: 1 Semester (10 credits)
+Length of Course: One semester (10 credits)

-Pre-Requisites: Competent achievement Year 10 Advanced Science and Stage 1 Scientific Studies
+Pre-Requisites: Competent achievement in Year 10 Advanced Science and Stage 1 Scientific Studies.

-SACE Board of SA Code: 1BIG10
+SACE Board of SA Code: 1BGY10

-Course Leads to: Stage 2 Biology if a high pass is achieved.
+Course Leads to: Stage 2 Biology

-By investigating biological systems and their interactions, from the perspectives of energy, control, structure and function, change, and exchange in microscopic cellular structures and processes through to macroscopic ecosystem dynamics, students extend the skills, knowledge, and understanding that enable them to explore and explain everyday observations, find solutions to biological issues, and understand how biological science impacts on their lives, society, and the environment.
+By investigating biological systems and their interactions from the perspectives of energy, control, structure and function, change, and exchange in microscopic cellular structures and processes through to macroscopic ecosystem dynamics, students extend the skills, knowledge, and understanding that enables them to explore and explain everyday observations, find solutions to biological issues, and understand how biological science impacts on their lives, society, and the environment.
 They apply their understanding of the interconnectedness of biological systems to evaluate the impact of human activity on the natural world.